Specicount/Specicount/audit_landing_page.md

 # Stakeholders

 * Dr Rebecca Hamilton - Client
-    * Wants a streamlined data capture process for her research
+    * Wants a streamlined data capture process to assist in her research
 * Dr Janelle Stevenson - Research Project Primary Investigator
     * Wants the research project to succeed
-    * Wants a streamlined data capture process to assist in the teaching of her students in the lab
+    * Wants a streamlined data capture process to assist in in her research and in the teaching of her students in the lab
 * Elliott, Matthew, Alex, Paige - Project Team
     * Want to produce a useful/valuable product
     * Want to achieve a good grade for COMP3500